elunna/nerfhack-changelog/README.md

 * This pesky spellcaster will relentlessly summon spheres of all types
 * Although they can cast clerical spells, they only can cast summon orbs, healing, and protection.
 * Currently, uses the transmuter's tile from SpliceHack.

-**Cthulhu:**

-    /* NerfHack's Cthulhu is a blend of his counterparts in SLASH'EM
-     * and UnNetHack with some new enhancements to make him a fearsome
-     * component of the endgame:
-     * - Speed of 18 matches slashem.
-     * - AC was lowered from -15 to -8 to match un.
-     * - Cthulhu's inventory os prevented from being shown when probed (Un)
-     * - Cthulhu now has flying and is telepathic
-     * - Cthulhu can displace monsters, pass through iron bars, break boulders
-     *   and bust down doors to get to you.
-     * - Cthulhu will always track you down and chase you.
-     * - Converted the drain intelligence attack to drain energy instead
-     * - Cthulhu is placed right in the middle of Moloch's Sanctum as a
-     *   guardian but does not receive the Amulet of Yendor.
-     *
-     * Important note: Even though Cthulhu is covetous (M3_WANTSAMUL) he will
-     * not teleport and instead follow the new movement rules that other
-     * covetous demons do.
- * Allow Cthulhu to return via harassment.

 ## MONSTER CHANGES